fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

 Submit new build
 ----------------
-**REQUIRE AUTH**
+**REQUIRES AUTH**

-Allows to submit new build.
+There are more ways to submit new build.
 Copr services currently provides the following options for build submission:

-From srpm url
+From SRPM URL
 ~~~~~~~~~~~~~
     .. code-block:: javascript